tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 .. class:: abstract

 Computational research requires versatile data and workflow management tools that can easily adapt to the highly dynamic requirements of scientific investigations.
 Many existing tools require strict adherence to a particular usage pattern, so researchers often use less robust ad hoc solutions that they find easier to adopt.
 The resulting data fragmentation and methodological incompatibilities significantly impede research.
 Our talk showcases signac, an open-source Python framework that offers highly modular and scalable solutions for this problem.
 The framework's powerful workflow management tools enable users to construct and automate workflows that transitions seamlessly from laptops to HPC clusters.
 Crucially, the underlying data model is completely independent of the workflow.
 The flexible, serverless, and schema-free signac database can be introduced into other workflows with essentially no overhead and no recourse to the signac workflow model.
 Additionally, the data model's simplicity makes it easy to parse the underlying data without using signac at all.
 This modularity and simplicity eliminates significant barriers for consistent data management across projects, facilitating improved provenance management and data sharing with minimal overhead.

 .. class:: keywords

 	data management, database, data sharing, provenance, computational workflow

 Introduction
 ------------

+**All outstanding questions are in bold.
+In particular, I'm not sure yet about how the figures look (and how to make them better), so any ideas would be appreciated.**

 Streamlining data generation and analysis is a critical challenge for science in the age of big data and high performance computing (HPC).
 Modern computational resources can generate and consume enormous quantities of data, but process automation and data management tools have lagged behind.